TomShacham/http4r/README.md

 ## Todos

 - example app
+  - sort the docs out so they dont generate docs for libs
   - local webpage that loads in wasm app and runs tests
     - JSON body parser
     - read and write to database